CodingNomads/creator-docs/docs/01b-text-based-lessons.md

 This section offers guidelines and tips for creating text-based lessons, tutorials, and blog posts for CodingNomads.
 This information can also help you to improve your technical writing skills.

+After reading this article, you'll know how to:

+- **Structure** your articles to make them impactful
+- **Format** your text for increased readability
+- Use the right **tone** to address your audience

-The following points will guide you in structuring your technical writing to improve readability and help readers to learn from your material.
+This article will guide you in structuring your technical writing so you can improve its readability and help readers to learn better from your content.

 ## Three-Step Principle